 This is the perfect time for you to ask any questions and clarify doubts to ensure you're fully informed about the procedure.

-Depending on the extent of the surgery, blepharoplasty can be performed under local anesthesia (numbing only the eyelid area) with sedation or under general anesthesia for a more extensive procedure.
+Depending on the extent of the surgery, blepharoplasty can be performed under local anaesthesia (numbing only the eyelid area) with sedation or under general anaesthesia for a more extensive procedure.

 3. Incision